simulatedcode/dotfiles/README.md

 ## 🙏 Acknowledgments

-Big thanks to Takuya for the amazing experience using terminal setups and inspiring this configuration!
+Big thanks to [Takuya Matsuyama](https://github.com/craftzdog) for the amazing experience and **Solarize Osaka using** terminal setups and inspiring this configuration!

----
-Feel free to use and modify these dotfiles.
-If you find them useful, a star on GitHub would be appreciated! ⭐